tact-lang/tact-docs/README.md

+# ARCHIVED!
+The actual docs are moved to the compiler repo, see: https://github.com/tact-lang/tact/tree/main/docs

 <img src="public/banner.jpeg">

-# Welcome to Tact Documentation 🌈
+## Welcome to Tact Documentation 🌈

 Hello there!
 This is the community-driven repository for Tact Language Documentation.